MikeTaylor/palaeo-baromount/figures/sources/amnh-brontosaurus/README.md

 Reproduction terms are explained at https://www.amnh.org/research/research-library/reproduction-and-licensing From there I downloaded "Permission to Reproduce Images for Academic Use.pdf" I filled it in to create "Permission to Reproduce Image 315932 for Academic Use.pdf"

+---

+Permission for two images is granted in
+PC20-1817 Permission Letter revised.pdf
+They are:
+00315930.png (same as 1939-1.jpg) -- Bronto in left anterolateral view 00315932.png (same as 1939-2.jpg) -- Bronto in right anterolateral view